dilshankarunarathne/pathfinder/README.md

 The primary goal is to develop a user-friendly and accessible mobile application that empowers visually impaired individuals by providing real-time object recognition and navigation assistance.
 The app will offer audio descriptions of objects in the user's environment, aiding in safe and independent navigation.

 ## System Architecture
+The system architecture for the Real-Time Object Recognition and Navigation Assistance for the Blind consists of a mobile application integrated with computer vision and object recognition technology.
+The user's smartphone captures live video using the camera, which is then streamed to a server for processing.
+The server employs advanced object recognition algorithms to analyze the video and identify objects in real time.
+Recognized objects are transmitted back to the mobile application, where text-to-speech functionality provides audio descriptions to the user.
+This architecture ensures efficient real-time processing, delivering immediate and accurate navigation assistance to enhance the independence and safety of blind users.
 ![System Architecture](https://github.com/NadeeTharuka/pathfinder/blob/main/Blind%20app.drawio%20Light.png)

 ## Object Recognition Technologies